swiss-territorial-data-lab/proj-hetres/README.md

    ├── data_preparation
 	  ├── downloadNDVIdiff.py     # download the yearly variation of NDVI from waldmonitoring.ch website
 	  ├── downsampleLAS.py        # downsample LiDAR point cloud by a factor 5
-	  └── generateAOIvector.py    # generate extent SHP for each tile and an agregate grid made of them.
+	  └── generateAOIvector.py    # generate extent for each tile and made a grid out of them.
-   ├── DFT                        # Digital Forestry Toolbox once downloaded ├── functions                  # set of functions used in R and python scripts ├── image_processing           # set of scripts for image processing ├── FHI_catalog.R              # descriptors computation from LiDAR point cloud ├── RF.R                       # random Forest routine (dataset split, training, optimization, prediction) ├── funPeaks.m                 # use functions from DFT to segment LiDAR point cloud ├── funPeaks_batch.m           # segment all the LAS files in a folder └── mergeData_inpoly.R         # prepare descriptors and response variables table for RF
+   ├── DFT                        # Digital Forestry Toolbox once downloaded ├── functions                  # set of functions used in R and python scripts ├── image_processing           # set of scripts for image processing ├── FHI_catalog.R              # descriptors computation from LiDAR point cloud ├── RF.R                       # random forest routine (dataset split, training, optimization, prediction) ├── funPeaks.m                 # use functions from DFT to segment the LiDAR point cloud ├── funPeaks_batch.m           # segment all the LAS files in a folder └── mergeData_inpoly.R         # prepare descriptors and response variables table for RF
 └── setup                         # utility to setup the environment
 ```

 ## Scripts and Procedure

+The following terminology will be used throughout this document:

+* **descriptors**: data processed so that it may describe health state of beech trees.

+The following abbreviations are used:

+* **AOI**: area of interest

+* **GT**: ground truth

+* **RF**: random forest

 Scripts are run in combination with their hard-coded configuration files in the following order: